Achievable logoAchievable logo

 Nested functions

-Sometimes you’ll see a function nested within another function.
+Sometimes you’ll see one function used inside another function.

 Given: f(x)=x+3 and g(x)=3x